About

 • GIFs — animated .gif files preserved with their full animation intact, not just a static frame.
 Visit the Pinterest GIF Downloader.

-All three formats are also available through the main downloader on the homepage.
+Supported formats are also available through the main downloader on the homepage.
 The dedicated pages exist because each format behaves differently across browsers and mobile operating systems — and users searching for a specific format deserve a page tailored to that use case.

 How It Works